jamesbray03/Portfolio/projects/content/readmes/Axial_Flux_Motor_Winding_Rig.md

-Designing a rig which guides coils into desired geometry for winding axial flux motors.
+Designing a 3D printed rig which guides coils into desired geometry for winding axial flux motors.
+This geometry was difficult to visualise due to the novel winding technique the part was built for.